usmanaaa/crossindexer/README.txt

-Usman Amin and Ahmed Boutar
+Usman Amin
 CSC254
 November 6, 2020
-NETID: uamin2 NETID: abiurar

 ----- CONTENT -----
 xref - Main program to execute.
 Outputs html to a file called out.html in subdirectory XREF.
 Written in Ruby.
 XREF - subdirectory that contains:
     home.html - Launch this to get homepage containing link to cross-referenced code [out.html] test.rs - example file for testing.
-Combination of both main.rs and fib.rs that was given by the TA Daniel Busaba.

 ----- FEATURES -----